topgyalgurung/todo_web_app/README.md

-# csci-395 project 1:  TO DO web app
+# CSCI 395 project 1:  TO DO web app

     Name: Topgyal Gurung
     Project 1- To Do Web APP